tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ## TLS 1.3 Extended Key Update Example

-{{fig-key-update}} shows the interaction between a TLS 1.3 client and server graphically.
-This section shows an example message exchange where a client updates its sending keys.
+While {{fig-key-update}} shows the high-level interaction between a TLS 1.3 client and server, this section shows an example message exchange with information about the updated keys added.

 There are two phases: